-Secluded it may not be but remote it certainly is.
-Keeper Cottage West is located at the most westerly point of mainland Britain, nestled right underneath the majestic Ardnamurchan Lighthouse.
-This cosy 19th-century solid granite, pet friendly seaside cottage with WiFi sleeps 4 in a lovely remote ru...
+Keeper Cottage West stands at the most westerly point of mainland Britain, nestled below the majestic Ardnamurchan Lighthouse on the shores of Loch Linnhe, the gateway to Ben Nevis.
+This cosy granite, pet-friendly seaside cottage with WiFi sleeps 4 in a lovely remote rural location.

-Comraich (Gaelic for sanctuary and protection) is a well-furnished and homely wooden holiday property sleeping 6, with every self-catering amenity a family can enjoy.
+Comraich (Gaelic for sanctuary and protection) is a well-furnished and homely wooden holiday let sleeping 6, with every self-catering amenity a family can enjoy.
 Situated on a remote rural hillside behind the village of Kilchoan, it has wonderful sea views over to the Isle of Mull.
-In a perfect...
+Pets welcome.